2021 Dividend Income Results

 Here is a breakdown of all the stocks and ETFs we earned a dividend from last year.

-Any company highlighted in blue represents a stock we sold during 2020 and no longer own.
-Those in yellow are new additions to our portfolio last year.
+Any company highlighted in blue represents a stock we sold during 2021 and no longer own.

 Looking ahead in 2021, we are going to focus on high dividend growth stocks.
 These are companies with double digit dividend growth but likely have very low yield.